libbytanner/startup/notes.md

 To override set colors from a bootstrap element, just put !important next to the declaration in your css.
 Cool!

 @media to create media queries, which make your app responsive, change the layout for different screen sizes.

+I really played around with using flex elements, they are very powerful for achieving the desired design.